Philip, South Africa Specialist

 Travel is my preferred way to learn about nature, culture, history, and perhaps most importantly, myself.
 Southern Africa is an incredible classroom for all those goals with safaris, cities and experiences that will open your eyes and stay with you forever.

 I’ve had the privilege to travel since I was a child.
 Our family trips were mostly visiting relatives in Cyprus and England with stops in Europe, Africa and the Middle East.
 During college, I worked on projects with International Student Volunteers in New Zealand and Fiji, then after college, I grabbed my backpack, a guidebook and a two-month Eurail pass and ventured into the endless adventures Europe had to offer.
 My work has followed the same trend starting with a few years at a production house for National Geographic and Discovery Channel shows and five years as a tour director for a leading tour operator before joining Audley.

-Start planning your trip to Africa with Philip by calling
+Start planning your trip to Africa with Philip

 Q&A with Philip

 Which book film or artwork captures South Africa the most?

 South Africa’s history is incredibly nuanced and reading Nelson Mandela’s autobiography A Long Walk To Freedom is a natural starting point.
 However, if you’re interested in something a bit more light-hearted, I loved reading Trevor Noah’s book Born a Crime before I went on my last trip to South Africa.
 He deftly describes what it was like growing up in more modern apartheid conditions while illuminating how large an affect language has on perception, segregation and acceptance.
 For a wildlife focus, The Mystery of the White Lions is a fascinating story of the white lions of the Timbavati and the connections between human evolution and big cats.